 Conducted by the rector, workshops are held periodically as needed to train those who assist at the altar during Mass.
 Lay Eucharistic ministers are members in good standing who are invited by the rector and willing to receive this required training.
 Acolytes are members in good standing who are willing to be trained.
 For further information, please contact Fr.
 Tom.

 Led by retired teacher Sharon Lamando, the parish Book Club is informal but follows a structured discussion during the hour-long meeting.
 Participants read their own copies of the book (e-book, paperback, hardcover) or obtain it from the library or listen to it on audiobook if available, and then meet in the parish hall.
 Members also decide when to meet again, roughly every other month, and what the next book will be for that meeting.
 For more information, contact vestry member Sharon Lamando.

-Periodically we arrange one-time educational and enrichment offerings.
-For example, we have hosted field trips to explore Delaware's cultural landmarks (Delaware State Archives, The Victrola Museum, Woodburn: the Governor's Residence, etc.).
-We have also hosted lectures, notably one presented by parishioner Angela Neal recalling her memories of World War II (see below).
+Periodically we have arranged one-time educational and enrichment offerings.
+For example, we have hosted field trips to explore Delaware's cultural landmarks like the Delaware State Archives, Woodburn and Hall House (the Governor's official residence and guest house), the Johnson Victrola Museum, etc. We have also hosted lectures, notably one presented by parishioner Angela Neal recalling her memories of World War II (see below).